-Intersex is a political identity for many people, in just the same way that being a woman, disabled or Aboriginal are identities.
+Intersex is a political identity for many people, associated with an embodiment, in just the same way that being a woman, disabled or Aboriginal are identities.
 These identities are intersectional.
 It is possible, for example, to be an intersex woman with a disability.
-But please remember that very many intersex people have an intersex trait or variation.
+But please remember that very many intersex people have an intersex trait or variation, or use medicalised language.
 Intersex is better framed as embodiment not identity.

 Please do not frame intersex as a form of gender diversity.
 It is wrong to frame being intersex as being transgender.
 Like everyone else, intersex people have a diverse range of gender identities, but this is not what defines us as a population.
 Intersex is better described as a form of bodily diversity.

 There are intersex men, intersex women, gender non-conforming intersex people, intersex people with non-binary gender identities, intersex people who are both male and female, and other gender identities.
 Relatedly, intersex people possess many different legal sex assignments.

 In many cases, the gender identities of intersex people match our birth sex assignments; this is often called “cisgender”.
 This means that most people born with intersex variations are not transgender or gender diverse.
 These also mean that the word cisgender does not mean “non-intersex”.
 If you want a word for non-intersex then the word is “endosex” – “endo” for “within” sex characteristics norms.
 Some people use the word “dyadic” with the same intent.

-Some of us have gender identities that differ from our birth assignment.
+Some of us have gender identities that differ from our birth sex assignment.
 In these cases the original assignment was incorrect.
 A particular difficulty faced by many intersex people in this situation is that we may have had involuntary and irreversible medical treatment to make our bodies appear more like our incorrect assigned sex.
 Some intersex people who do not identify with sex assigned at birth may understand themselves as transgender.